 Solution: Get outside!
 Exposure to nature is not only good for the soul, it’s great for the skin barrier.
 The microbes that live in greenery literally leap onto your skin, contributing to the diversity of your personal rainforest.

-Same goes for pets, as if we needed another reason to be dog lovers.
+The same goes for pets, as if we needed another reason to be dog lovers.
 Having dogs in the house is great for building your army of good bacteria and thus boosting immunity.

 The microbiome is the life force of the skin.
 It’s a very powerful yet delicate thing.
 An imbalance of the microbiome leads to all the skin issues we hate to see today.
 While everyone’s microbiome is unique to them, the steps to symbiosis (balance) are relatively the same.

-A healthy lifestyle for what goes on inside and healthy beauty products to take care of what goes on the outside.
+A healthy lifestyle for what goes on inside, and healthy beauty products to take care of what goes on the outside.
 Taking steps to balance the skin barrier results in a happy, healthy, radiant complexion.

 Click here to shop our full collection of probiotic skincare.